velllu/qmk-ambience/README.md

 Make your keyboard follow the display colors.

 # TODOs
-- [ ] Add a proper color picking algorithm (like pywal's) instead of just averaging the colors.
+- [-] Add a proper color picking algorithm (like pywal's) instead of just averaging the colors.
 This often gives a bland grey color.
+    - [x] Simple averaging algorithm
+    - [x] Most used algorithm (picks the most used color in the screen)
+    - [ ] Still have to figure out one I am 100% satisfied with
 - [ ] Add wayland support.
 - [ ] Make color transitions smoother.
 - [ ] Add possibility to customize the delay of sending colors to the keyboard.
 (As of now, to change it, you can go change the `std::thread::sleep(Duration::from_millis(500))` in `client/src/main.rs` to whatever you want)